JaredArz/Stochastic_MTJ_Model/README.md

 - J_reset [$`\frac{A}{m^2}`$]
 - H_reset [$`\frac{A}{m}`$]
 - t_reset [$`s`$]

+## Device to Device / Cycle to Cycle variation
+Device-to-device/cycle-to-cycle variation can be modeled crudely using a gaussian distrubition around a given device parameter using `vary_param(dev, param, std dev.)` in `mtj_helper.py` which takes a device, a named parameter, and the standard deviation for a gaussian distribution centered around the current device parameters value.
+The function returns a modified device.

 ## Joule Heating
 The Stochastic Write NYU device stack has a model of joule heating.
 This can be enabled with `dev.enable_heating()`.
 Currently no other device model is compatible with this model since the joule heating is dependent on the number of layers in the stack, materials, thicknesses, etc.